-Therefore, users should ideally opt for VPN services that are headquartered far from the reach of NSA and their ilk.
-Here are the 5 best non US VPN services that protect you from surveillance agencies:
+Therefore, users should ideally opt for offshore VPN services that are headquartered far from the reach of NSA and their ilk.
+Here are the 5 best non-US VPN services that protect you from surveillance agencies:

 With the passage of time, the jurisdiction in which a VPN is based has become an important factor when discussing the best VPN services.
 The following VPNs are all located in safe non-US jurisdictions and can be counted on to keep your privacy intact:

-2. Surfshark – Located in British Virgin Islands
+1. ExpressVPN – Best Offshore VPN based in the British Virgin Islands

-Some of the best features the provider offers are MultiHop, CleanWeb (ad-blocker), and WhiteLister (split-tunneling).
-These features enhance your privacy, while the network of 1,000+ servers in 60+ countries allows users to unblock streaming and other websites.
+Some of the best features the provider offers are MultiHop, Double VPN, CleanWeb (ad-blocker), and kill switch.
+These features enhance your privacy, while the network of 3200+ servers in 65 countries allows users to unblock streaming and other websites.

-For a cost of $1.99/mo , Surfshark is a powerful VPN tool if you’re looking for one based outside US.
+For a cost of $2.30/mo (Save 81% on 2 Years + 2 Months Free Plan with Surfshark Antivirus), Surfshark is a powerful VPN tool if you’re looking for one based outside the US.